shamanec/ios-appium-docker/README.md

  * You still cannot avoid having at least one(any) Mac machine to build the WebDriverAgent.ipa file.
  * If you follow this guide step by step you should have no issues running Appium tests on Linux without Xcode in no time.

+### Known limitations
+1. It is not possible to execute **driver.executeScript("mobile: startPerfRecord")** to record application performance since Xcode tools are not available.

+This is by no means an exhaustive list and there might be more limitations present.

 ## Clone the project

 ## Install project usage dependencies - currently Docker and unzip